rt2yrru/linux_mint_wallpaper/README.md

 ```

+---

+Summary of the .tar.gz structure
+Inside that mint-backgrounds-uma_1.2.tar.gz file, the folder structure is:

+backgrounds/ — Contains the actual images.

+cinnamon-background-properties/ — XML files for Cinnamon.

+gnome-background-properties/ — XML files for GNOME/XFCE.

+mate-background-properties/ — XML files for MATE.

+---

-## note : This list will be auto updated as its checked and confirmed
+## note : This list of the deb and tar.gz will be auto updated as its checked and confirmed

 ### Linux Mint Release Versions and Codename